helmutkemper/iotmaker.docker.builder/README.md

 		return
 	}

-	// English: Deletes all docker elements with the term `delete` in the name.
-	//
-	// Português: Apaga todos os elementos docker com o termo `delete` no nome.
 	SaGarbageCollector()

 	var container = ContainerBuilder{}

-	// English: print the standard output of the container
-	//
-	// Português: imprime a saída padrão do container container.SetPrintBuildOnStrOut()

-	// English: If there is an image named `cache:latest`, it will be used as a base to create the container.
-	//
-	// Português: Caso exista uma imagem de nome `cache:latest`, ela será usada como base para criar o container. container.SetCacheEnable(true)

-	// English: Mount a default dockerfile for golang where the `main.go` file and the `go.mod` file should be in the root folder
-	//
-	// Português: Monta um dockerfile padrão para o golang onde o arquivo `main.go` e o arquivo `go.mod` devem está na pasta raiz container.MakeDefaultDockerfileForMe()

-	// English: Name of the new image to be created.
-	//
-	// Português: Nome da nova imagem a ser criada. container.SetImageName("delete:latest")

-	// English: Defines the path where the golang code to be transformed into a docker image is located.
-	//
-	// Português: Define o caminho onde está o código golang a ser transformado em imagem docker. container.SetBuildFolderPath("./test/chaos")

-	// English: Defines the name of the docker container to be created.
-	//
-	// Português: Define o nome do container docker a ser criado. container.SetContainerName("container_counter_delete_after_test")

-	// English: Defines the maximum amount of memory to be used by the docker container.
-	//
+	container.SetPrintBuildOnStrOut()

+	container.SetCacheEnable(true)

+	container.MakeDefaultDockerfileForMe()

+	container.SetImageName("delete:latest")

+	container.SetBuildFolderPath("./test/chaos")

+	container.SetContainerName("container_counter_delete_after_test")

-	// Português: Define a quantidade máxima de memória a ser usada pelo container docker. container.SetImageBuildOptionsMemory(100 * KMegaByte)
+	container.SetImageBuildOptionsMemory(100 * KMegaByte)

-	// English: Defines the log file path with container statistical data
-	//
-	// Português: Define o caminho do arquivo de log com dados estatísticos do container container.SetCsvLogPath("./test.counter.log.csv", true)

-	// English: Defines the separator used in the CSV file
-	//
-	// Português: Define o separador usado no arquivo CSV container.SetCsvFileValueSeparator("\t")

-	// English: Adds a search filter to the standard output of the container, to save the information in the log file
-	//
-	// Português: Adiciona um filtro de busca na saída padrão do container, para salvar a informação no arquivo de log container.AddFilterToCvsLogWithReplace(
-		// English: Label to be written to log file
-		//
-		// Português: Rótulo a ser escrito no arquivo de log "contador",

-		// English: Simple text searched in the container's standard output to activate the filter
-		//
-		// Português: Texto simples procurado na saída padrão do container para ativar o filtro "counter",

-		// English: Regular expression used to filter what goes into the log using the `valueToGet` parameter.
-		//
-		// Português: Expressão regular usada para filtrar o que vai para o log usando o parâmetro `valueToGet`.
+	container.SetCsvLogPath("./test.counter.log.csv", true)

+	container.SetCsvFileValueSeparator("\t")

+	container.AddFilterToCvsLogWithReplace(

+		"contador",

+		"counter",

 		"^.*?counter: (?P<valueToGet>[\\d\\.]+)",

-		// English: Regular expression used for search and replacement in the text found in the previous step [optional].
-		//
-		// Português: Expressão regular usada para busca e substituição no texto encontrado na etapa anterior [opcional].
 		"\\.",
 		",",
 	)

-	// English: Adds a filter to look for a value in the container's standard output indicating the possibility of restarting the container.
-	//
-	// Português: Adiciona um filtro para procurar um valor na saída padrão do container indicando a possibilidade de reiniciar o container. container.AddFilterToRestartContainer(
-		// English: Simple text searched in the container's standard output to activate the filter
-		//
-		// Português: Texto simples procurado na saída padrão do container para ativar o filtro "restart-me!",

-		// English: Regular expression used to filter what goes into the log using the `valueToGet` parameter.
-		//
-		// Português: Expressão regular usada para filtrar o que vai para o log usando o parâmetro `valueToGet`.
+	container.AddFilterToRestartContainer(

+		"restart-me!",

 		"^.*?(?P<valueToGet>restart-me!)",

-		// English: Regular expression used for search and replacement in the text found in the previous step [optional].
-		//
-		// Português: Expressão regular usada para busca e substituição no texto encontrado na etapa anterior [opcional].
 		"",
 		"",
 	)

-	// English: Adds a filter to look for a value in the container's standard output indicating the success of the test.
-	//
-	// Português: Adiciona um filtro para procurar um valor na saída padrão do container indicando o sucesso do teste. container.AddFilterToSuccess(
-		// English: Simple text searched in the container's standard output to activate the filter
-		//
-		// Português: Texto simples procurado na saída padrão do container para ativar o filtro "done!",

-		// English: Regular expression used to filter what goes into the log using the `valueToGet` parameter.
-		//
-		// Português: Expressão regular usada para filtrar o que vai para o log usando o parâmetro `valueToGet`.
+	container.AddFilterToSuccess(

+		"done!",

 		"^.*?(?P<valueToGet>\\d+/\\d+/\\d+ \\d+:\\d+:\\d+ done!).*",

-		// English: Regular expression used for search and replacement in the text found in the previous step [optional].
-		//
-		// Português: Expressão regular usada para busca e substituição no texto encontrado na etapa anterior [opcional].
 		"(?P<date>\\d+/\\d+/\\d+)\\s+(?P<hour>\\d+:\\d+:\\d+)\\s+(?P<value>done!).*",
 		"${value}",
 	)

-	// English: Adds a filter to look for a value in the container's standard output indicating the fail of the test.
-	//
-	// Português: Adiciona um filtro para procurar um valor na saída padrão do container indicando a falha do teste. container.AddFilterToFail(
-		// English: Simple text searched in the container's standard output to activate the filter
-		//
-		// Português: Texto simples procurado na saída padrão do container para ativar o filtro "counter: 340",

-		// English: Regular expression used to filter what goes into the log using the `valueToGet` parameter.
-		//
-		// Português: Expressão regular usada para filtrar o que vai para o log usando o parâmetro `valueToGet`.
+	container.AddFilterToFail(

+		"counter: 340",

 		"^.*?(?P<valueToGet>\\d+/\\d+/\\d+ \\d+:\\d+:\\d+ counter: [\\d\\.]+).*",

-		// English: Regular expression used for search and replacement in the text found in the previous step [optional].
-		//
-		// Português: Expressão regular usada para busca e substituição no texto encontrado na etapa anterior [opcional].
 		"(?P<date>\\d+/\\d+/\\d+)\\s+(?P<hour>\\d+:\\d+:\\d+)\\s+counter:\\s+(?P<value>[\\d\\.]+).*",
 		"Test Fail!
 Counter Value: ${value} - Hour: ${hour} - Date: ${date}", )

-	// English: Adds a filter to look for a value in the container's standard output releasing the chaos test to be started
-	//
-	// Português: Adiciona um filtro para procurar um valor na saída padrão do container liberando o início do teste de caos container.AddFilterToStartChaos(
+	container.AddFilterToStartChaos(
 		"chaos enable",
 		"chaos enable",